OBrown92/LX_Lcd_Vario/README.md

 The library is now optimized for the LX Lcd Display.
 It works with a **buffer** and a **show()** function.
 Every segment you want to show must be put in a buffer.
 Thats important because some segements share the same byte and have to combined via _bitwise or_ before write them to the display, otherwise you override the value old value.
 ### Mapping
-The LCD_VARIO_mapping.h file took much time.
-The mapping of every segment
+The LCD_VARIO_mapping.h file took me much time to figure out.
+The mapping of every segment is organized in a 2D Array and sorted in groups of elements.
+Every Segment consists of three fields.
+The *first* field describes which controller is responsible for the segment.
+The *second* field is the pointer and the *third* is the actually data.
 #### Functions
 ##### void addPCF(pcfAddr, modeSet, devSel, blink, bankSel)
 This function is a remnant of the attempt to write a universal library for the PCF8576.
 For now its working only with the initialization of the two PCF's but maybe I hardcode the PCF's sometime to make this library more specific to the LX Lcd Vario Display.
 You can combine the settings with the predefined bits in LX_LcdVario.h